Le lien vers cette page a été envoyé avec succès aux destinataires.

 If the judgment provided for a shorter period, the sums are not deductible.

-Indicate the amounts paid in your deductible expenses, such as child support.
+Enter the amounts paid in your deductible expenses, as in the case of maintenance payments.

 Your ex-spouse must report the amounts received as income.